 \section{First construction - singular EPW cubes}

 In this section we present the first construction of the family $\mathcal{U}$.
 Let us first discuss a natural context where the elements from $\mathcal{U}$ appear.
-We shall investigate IHS fourfolds deformation equivalent to the Hilbert scheme of two points on a $K3$ surface (of $K3^{[2]}$-type) which admit an antisymplectic involution $\iota$ (i.e. that change the sign of the symplectic form).
+We shall investigate IHS fourfolds deformation equivalent to the Hilbert scheme of two points on a $K3$ surface (of $K3^{[2]}$-type) which admit an antisymplectic involution $\iota$ (i.e. that changes the sign of the symplectic form).

-Involutions of K3 surfaces were first studied from a lattice-theoretic point of view by Nikulin \cite{Nikulin}.
+Involutions of $K3$ surfaces were first studied from a lattice-theoretic point of view by Nikulin \cite{Nikulin}.
 For higher dimensions a classification of invariant lattices of non-symplectic automorphisms of prime order was given in \cite{BCS} and \cite{BCMS}.
-The problem of finding a geometric realization of non-symplectic automorphisms on IHS fourfolds was adresed in \cite{OW} and \cite{MongardiWandel}.
+The problem of finding a geometric realization of non-symplectic automorphisms on IHS fourfolds was addressed in \cite{OW} and \cite{MongardiWandel}.